Vishnu053/subEnum/README.md

 ### ANALYSIS
 All the reports will be generated automatically inside the output folder by category.

-### NOTE
-Wayback process takes a lot of time and disk-space.
-Although I have included as the last process of subEnum, you may ctrl+c to stop it.
-If in future you want to run wayback alone, you may do so by running the **wb.sh** file.

 ### CONTRIBUTION
 All kinds of contributions are welcome.
 You are welcome to add any useful enumeration tools that you use regularly.